Anaminus/rbxmk/doc/types.md

 [Instance]: #user-content-instance

 The **Instance** type provides a similar API to that of Roblox.
-In addition to getting and setting properties as described previously, instances have the following members defined:
+In addition to getting and setting properties, instances have the following members defined:

 Member                                                                   | Kind
 -------------------------------------------------------------------------|-----